eduvpn/documentation/README.md

 **NOTE**: current connections will NOT be terminated if the certificate is added to the CRL, only new connections will be denied.

+## SELinux
+Allow the management port to be used by the OpenVPN process, by default only `udp/1194` and `tcp/1194` are allowed.

+    $ sudo semanage port -l | grep openvpn_port_t
+    $ sudo semanage port -a -t openvpn_port_t -p tcp 7505